simonbesnard1/gedidb/paper/paper.md

 # Acknowledgements

 The development of `gediDB` was supported by the European Union through the FORWARDS and OpenEarthMonitor projects.
-We would also like to acknowledge the R2D2 Workshop (March 2024, GFZ Potsdam) for providing the opportunity to meet and discuss GEDI data processing.
+We would also like to acknowledge the R2D2 Workshop (March 2024, Potsdam) for providing the opportunity to meet and discuss GEDI data processing.

 # References